stackblitz/docs/docs/parts/monorepo-support.md

 This refers to every sub-directory inside `packages` which contains a `package.json`.

-Check [npm documentation](https://docs.npmjs.com/cli/v7/using-npm/workspaces) for more information or [this npm-based monorepo demo](https://stackblitz.com/edit/node-4cygsf?file=README.md) for reference.
+Check the [npm documentation](https://docs.npmjs.com/cli/v7/using-npm/workspaces) for more information or [this npm-based monorepo demo](https://stackblitz.com/edit/node-4cygsf?file=README.md) for reference.

 ### pnpm